• Skip to primary navigation

 Math U See

 Is a mastery program that concentrates on one topic for the entire year, ie addition, multiplication… It is manipulative focused and I love the way the teacher, Steven Demme teaches via video.
 You can have the student watch with you as you learn the best way to teach your child the new concept.
-It’s a very hand-onĀ program and it can get repetitive if you do all the worksheets in each section.
+It’s a very hand-on program and it can get repetitive if you do all the worksheets in each section.
 If your child gets it, don’t be afraid to move on.

 Life of Fred

 Life of Fred teaches math in a story format with short questions at the end of each chapter.
 Unless you use all of the books, I don’t see the lower levels as a complete program because my kids need more practice.
-This differs from the upper year levels that can stand alone.
-The storyline from fractions to pre-algebra centers around a 5-year-old boy named Fred and the storyline is very fun and quirky which appeals to my son.

 Which ever program you decide to go with, it has to work for your family and it’s ok to take some time to figure things out first, how teacher intensive is it, can you use it for multiple children?
 What works for one child may not work for another.